-1. Visit 1: (comprises of two appointments on two consecutive days 90-120 minutes in total) Before you attend this visit, a research nurse will call you and ask you to stop proton pump inhibitors (e.g. omeprazole) 7 days before the test and other reflux medication (e.g. cimetidine or over the counter antacids e.g. Rennies, Gaviscon) two days before the visit.
-If you have any concerns about this, please let us know.
-You will attend the gastroenterology department of Guy's Hospital.
+1. Visit 1: (comprises of two appointments on two consecutive days 90-120 minutes in total) You will attend the gastroenterology department of Guy's Hospital.
 Following an explanation of the study we will ask you give signed consent to take part in this study.
 Your gender, date of birth and race will be recorded and a suitably qualified member of staff will take a medical history from you.
 The dentist will examine your mouth and then ask you a set of standard questions to make sure you can take part in the study.
-You will then have the pH probe inserted.
-This will be done under manometry.
-A local anaesthetic spray will be used on your nose and throat and the probe will be put in initially though your nose.
-Then we will ask you to take sips of water as we guide the probe into the right place. and instructions given to you.
+You will then have the pH probe inserted and instructions given to you.
 You will then go across to our sleep centre (5 mins walk away, wheelchair accessible) where you will be given a home sleep testing study.
 Instructions will be given and a 24 hour phone number if you have any questions.
 You will be asked to record everything you eat and drink while the probe is in position and until you return the next day as this impacts on your reflux.